 Home to some of Australia’s most diverse wetland systems and rolling sandflats, the Moreton Bay region shelters numerous species of fish, birds, and other wildlife.
-As a neighbour of Moreton Bay, Brisbane Airport acknowledges that any disruption to this pristine ecosystem is minimised to ensure it remains thriving for years to come.
+As a neighbour of Moreton Bay, Brisbane Airport aims to minimise any disruption to this pristine ecosystem to ensure it remains thriving for years to come.

 Read on to learn more about these organisations and the impact they’re making when it comes to preserving and protecting the environment around us.